simsong/stats_2010/recon/README.md

     python3 s2_nbuild_state_stats.py --all

-## Step 3 --- Create and Solve the .lp.gz files
+## Steps 3 and 4 --- Create and Solve the .lp.gz files

 The database reconstruct works by creating linear program (LP) files that are delivered to the Guorbi optimizer.
 The structure of these LP